OFS/oneapi-asp/n6001/README.md

 * `ofs_n6001`:  DMA-based ASP that supports local memory and host memory interfaces for the kernel system.

+* `ofs_n6001_iopipes`:  DMA-based ASP that supports local memory, host memory, and HSSI/IO Pipes interfaces for the kernel system.

+* `ofs_n6001 _usm_iopipes`:  ASP that supports shared virtual memory between host and device.
+This variant is the same as the non-USM iopipes variant with with the addition of the USM path between the kernel-system and the host.

 ## Generating ASP

 Generating a ASP requires 2 primary steps: generating hardware and compiling